AhmedAshraf44/flutter-task-AhmedAshraf/README.md

-# kartngo_task
+# IT Legend Task

-📱 Flutter Task Project – AI-Led Development Evaluation This project was developed as part of a Flutter evaluation task that focuses on:
+📱 Flutter Task Project
+This project was developed as part of a technical evaluation task for IT Legend, aimed at assessing my Flutter development skills and overall readiness for the position.

-- Reproducing a target mobile app screen pixel-perfectly.
-- Guiding an AI assistant (ProxyAI) to implement features.
-- Using Bloc pattern and MVVM architecture for clean code separation.
-Loading real/mock data from a local SQLite database.
-- Maintaining clean, organized, and testable code structure.
-- Demonstrating AI-led coding via clearly defined prompts.

 ## Getting Started